kvbaurb99/Discord-Clone/README.md

 ## Requirements

-- The app requires that the `PORT` environment variable is set to **3000**.
-If the `PORT` variable is not set correctly, the app may not function properly.
 - If you want run app locally with Docker you will have to install `Docker Desktop` and then you can install and run app with steps below.

 ## Installation and run with Docker